tenzir/tenzir/web/docs/understand/language/pipelines.md

 Let's take an inside look at the anatomy of a pipeline: the operator building blocks.
 The diagram below shows the three major customization points of the pipeline execution engine.
-The operator SDK consists of transformations, sources, and sinks.
+The operator SDK enables creating transformations, sources, and sinks.
 The SDK for [connectors and formats](#connectors-and-formats) are convience abstractions to make it easy to get data in and out of the system.[^1]

-[^1]: It is also possible to write source and sink operators, but this requires
+[^1]: `from <connector> read <format>` and `to <connector> write <format>` are
-      a bit deeper understanding of system internals.
-In most of the cases, adding a data source or sink by means of a connector or format is sufficient.
+      just operators that any developer could write.
+They are a bit more complex than operators transforming events, so we provide the connector and format SDKs to make it easier for developers to add sources and sinks.

 ![Operator Overview](operator-overview.excalidraw.svg)